Distribute-systems-course-group/group-task/README.md

 ### Choose a unique payload, e.g., average size, and then measure the inter arrival rate between messages?

 ### How reliable is your architecture?
 What kind of applications can benefit from this architectural flavor?

+Player:
+#The TCP thread gets the lock first to get access to resources
+#When the TCP releases the lock when the game will start, the UDP thread commences.
+#The TCP thread starts first, connecting to the server
+#we send the first message to start queuing
+#We wait until we get a reply from the server that we are in queue
+#Here we queue for 2 min(=mustend time) for a game.
+If not game in that time, then we quit
+#If there is a game, the server has sent the Instance ID and worldstate to client.
+#When game begins, client has worldstate coming from server.
+#UDP send user arrow input data to the server.
+UDP starts running when TCP releases the lock after the game starts.
+#Let's check for player movement
+#We loop here to catch player input.
+Playerstate is the players local understanding of positioning.
+#This should be fixed,so that when we get the worldtstate from the server we take our positioning from there.
+#After a button push, we send our local state, with client ID,instance and timestamp to the server.